Mohamed-MX/Cico-FX420-PLUS/README.md

-# 🧮 Cico FX-420 PLUS – Java Swing Calculator
+# 🧮 Cico FX-420 PLUS – Simple Java Swing Calculator

 A simple **desktop calculator application** built using **Java Swing** (NetBeans GUI Builder).
 The calculator supports basic arithmetic operations — addition, subtraction, multiplication, and division — with a clean interface and interactive hover effects on buttons.